 Limitations:

-• No NDA creation or drafting capabilities; you still need a separate tool for that
+No NDA drafting from a description; you still need a separate tool if creation speed is the bottleneck

 Feature Comparison Matrix